Abrahamosaz/MealCity/README.md

 Usage
-Visit the home page at http://localhost:5000/ to sign up for an account.
-Log into your account to save your favourite African meal.
-Log out of your account as you cant process with the cart at the moment
+Visit the home page at http://localhost:5000/ to sign up for an account, log into your account to save your favourite African meal, then log out of your account as you cant process with the cart at the moment...